-On October 15, 2019, we filed a complaint in the United States District Court for the District of Massachusetts, or the Massachusetts District Court, against Centers for Medicare & Medicaid Services, or CMS, the U.S. Department of Health and Human Services, Alex M. Azar II in his official capacity as Secretary of Health and Human Services, and Seema Verma in her official capacity as administrator for CMS challenging CMS's decision that Auryxia would no longer be covered by Medicare for the treatment of iron deficiency anemia, or IDA, in adult patients with CKD not on dialysis, or the IDA Indication, and CMS's related decision that imposed a prior authorization requirement for Auryxia in the treatment of adult patients with CKD on dialysis, or the Hyperphosphatemia Indication.
+On October 15, 2019, we filed a complaint in the United States District Court for the District of Massachusetts, or the Massachusetts District Court, against Centers for Medicare & Medicaid Services, or CMS, the U.S. Department of Health and Human Services, Alex M. Azar II in his official capacity as Secretary of Health and Human Services, and Seema Verma in her official capacity as administrator for CMS challenging CMS's decision that Auryxia would no longer be covered by Medicare for the treatment of iron deficiency anemia, or IDA, in adult patients with CKD not on dialysis, or the IDA Indication, and imposing a prior authorization requirement for Auryxia in the treatment of adult patients with CKD on dialysis, or the Hyperphosphatemia Indication.
 On October 29, 2019, we filed a motion for a preliminary injunction asking the court to provide relief while the lawsuit is pending, specifically, to restore coverage of Auryxia for the IDA Indication, and to remove the prior authorization requirement for Auryxia for the Hyperphosphatemia Indication.
 In the alternative, we filed a motion for summary judgment with the court asking it to decide the case on the merits.
 On February 4, 2020, the court denied our request for a preliminary injunction.
-We filed an expedited appeal with the Court of Appeals for the First Circuit challenging the district court's denial of our motion for a preliminary injunction on September 30, 2020.
+We filed an expedited appeal with the Court of Appeals for the First Circuit challenging the district court's denial of our motion for a preliminary injunction.
+The First Circuit Court of Appeals held oral argument on August 14, 2020, and affirmed the district court's denial of our request for a preliminary injunction on September 30, 2020.
 As a result, Auryxia remains not covered by Medicare for the IDA Indication and the prior authorization requirement for Auryxia for the Hyperphosphatemia Indication also remains in place.
+The case is now before the district court where the defendants have recently filed a motion to dismiss, which is pending.